sparkfun/SparkFun_RTK_mosaic-X5/docs/base.md

 </figcaption>
 </figure>

-Use the **Enable Logging** radio button to start logging data, or press the **LOG** button.
+Use the **Enable Logging** radio button to start logging data, or press the **LOG** pushbutton.
 The red LOG LED will blink while data is being logged.

-The **IGS24H** Naming Type is useful.
-When selected, the mosaic-X5 will log data in intervals of 24 hours, opening a new file at UTC midnight.

 Use the **Disk Contents** tab to download the SBF data to your computer.
 Click the green arrow to download an individual file.
 Or - if the file is large - dismount the disk, eject it and use your computer to copy the files from microSD manually.